nguyenvukhang/kitty2/docs/shell-integration.rst

 The protocol used for marking the prompt is very simple.
 You should consider adding it to your shell as a builtin.
 Many modern terminals make use of it, for
-example: kitty, iTerm2, WezTerm, DomTerm
+example: alatty, iTerm2, WezTerm, DomTerm

 Just before starting to draw the PS1 prompt send the escape code::